Approved by the ACRL Board of Directors, July 2008. Revised June 2016.

 When more than one institution is involved in the provision of a distance learning program, each is responsible for the provision of library materials to the students enrolled in its courses, unless an equitable agreement for otherwise providing these materials has been made.
 Costs, services, and methods for the provision of materials for all courses in the program should be appropriately comparable.

 Library services offered to the distance learning community must be designed to meet a wide range of informational, instructional, and user needs, and should provide some form of direct user access to library personnel.
 The exact combination of service delivery methods will differ from institution to institution.
 Specific professional standards and guidelines which should be utilized in providing these services include, but are not limited to:

 Information Literacy Competency Standards for Higher Education.
-Association of College & Research Libraries (ACRL), American Library Association, 2000.
+Association of College & Research Libraries (ACRL), American Library Association, 2000 (rescinded in 2016).

 Professional Competencies for Reference and User Services Librarians.
 Reference and User Services Association (RUSA), American Library Association, 2003.

 Guidelines for Implementing and Maintaining Virtual Reference Services.
 Reference and User Services Association (RUSA), American Library Association, 2004.

 Guidelines for Behavioral Performance of Reference and Information Service Providers.
 Reference and User Services Association (RUSA), American Library Association, 2013.

 Code of Best Practices in Fair Use for Academic and Research Libraries, Association of Research Libraries, 2012.